-- understand the substance abuse problem globally, in the context of Africa and finally in the South African situation - understand various programmes and strategies being implemented by both private and public entities in the fight against substance abuse and dependency - demonstrate expertise regarding different victims of substance abuse, such as alcoholics and persons addicted to other dependency-forming substances, as well as juvenile and adult victims, such as women, teenagers and aged dependants in the proposed service delivery - plan and deliver a variety of professional services to prevent dependency - implement earlier interventions and other forms of treatment regarding the victims of substance abuse and their next of kin - identify, explore and develop existing services as well as facilities in the community in a professional way in the interest of victims of substance abuse and their next of kin - act correctly during service delivery according to the values and principles of the profession and the code of ethics for social workers - continuously follow a client-orientated approach in all social work action regarding substance abuse - master interpersonal skills that are required for the provision of services within a multidisciplinary group and - communicate knowledge in a scientific way, besides the mastering and application of knowledge on substance abuse.
+- understand various programmes and strategies being implemented by both private and public entities in the fight against substance abuse and dependency - demonstrate expertise regarding different victims of substance abuse, such as alcoholics and persons addicted to other dependency-forming substances, as well as juvenile and adult victims, such as women, teenagers and aged dependants in the proposed service delivery - plan and deliver a variety of professional services to prevent dependency - implement earlier interventions and other forms of treatment regarding the victims of substance abuse and their next of kin - identify, explore and develop existing services as well as facilities in the community in a professional way in the interest of victims of substance abuse and their next of kin - act correctly during service delivery according to the values and principles of the profession and the code of ethics for social workers - continuously follow a client-orientated approach in all social work action regarding substance abuse - master interpersonal skills that are required for the provision of services within a multidisciplinary group and - communicate knowledge in a scientific way, besides the mastering and application of knowledge on substance abuse.

-Title: Diversity in social work
+Title: Diversity in Social work

-- explain and motivate the theoretical framework from which multi-cultural social work is undertaken - explain and provide motivation for constructs in regard to culture and cultural competence - act with sensitivity and empathy towards different clients and handle each with selfknowledge and openness - identify personal preferences and prevent the enforcement of own values and norms - fight against critical factors such as discrimination and apply ethical principles in practice - apply theoretical concepts regarding diversity in the social work practice - utilise culturally defined behaviour patterns in a community in order to provide successful services - question critical social issues and the preservation thereof and point out possible negative effects and probable solutions - propose and apply strategies to discontinue unfair practices - effectively implement the elements of knowledge and skill of a social worker in a multicultural environment. - set realistic aims regarding a diverse client system and supply the best possible service within diverse communities and - act with dignity for and towards all prospective clients.
+- explain and motivate the theoretical framework from which multi-cultural social work is undertaken - explain and provide motivation for constructs in regard to culture and cultural competence - act with sensitivity and empathy towards different clients and handle each with selfknowledge and openness - identify personal preferences and prevent the enforcement of own values and norms - fight against critical factors such as discrimination and apply ethical principles in practice - apply theoretical concepts regarding diversity in the social work practice - utilise culturally defined behaviour patterns in a community in order to provide successful services - question critical social issues and the preservation thereof and point out possible negative effects and probable solutions - propose and apply strategies to discontinue unfair practices - effectively implement the elements of knowledge and skill of a social worker in a multicultural environment.

+- set realistic aims regarding a diverse client system and supply the best possible service within diverse communities and - act with dignity for and towards all prospective clients.